 “Just as, friends, the footprints of all jungle creatures are encompassed by the elephant‘s footprint, which is declared the largest due to its size; similarly, friends, all wholesome teachings are encompassed by the Four Noble Truths.
 Which four?
 They are the noble truth of suffering, the noble truth of the origin of suffering, the noble truth of the ending of suffering, and the noble truth of the way of practice leading to the ending of suffering.’

 Friends, what is the noble truth of suffering?
-Birth is suffering, aging is suffering, death is suffering; sorrow, lamentation, pain, displeasure, and despair are suffering, as is not obtaining what one desires.
+Birth is suffering, aging is suffering, death is suffering; sorrow, lamentation, pain, grief, and despair are suffering, as is not obtaining what one desires.
 In summary, the five aggregates subject to clinging are suffering.

 What, friends, is the aggregate of form subject to clinging?
 It consists of the four great elements and the forms dependent on these four great elements.